KUL-Radneuron/KUL_VBG/README.md

 # KUL_VBG
 A workflow to allow Freesurfer recon-all to run on brain images with large lesions.
 VBG is a bash script tested in Mac OSX, Ubuntu 18.0 and CentOS.
+This version of VBG corresponds to the preprint "Virtual brain grafting: Enabling whole brain parcellation in the presence of large lesions.
+Radwan et al., 2020, DOI: https://doi.org/10.1101/2020.09.30.20204701.
+Full-text preprint available via: https://www.medrxiv.org/content/10.1101/2020.09.30.20204701v1)

 Dependencies:
 a) ANTs and ANTsX scripts